$t$-Structures on stable derivators and Grothendieck hearts: Preliminaries and notation

 \textbf{(Ab.$5$) and Grothendieck (Abelian) categories.} Let $\C$ be an Abelian category.
 Recall from \cite{Grothendieck} that $\C$ is called (Ab.$5$) when it is (Ab.$3$) (=cocomplete) and the directed colimit functor $\varinjlim_I\colon \C^I\to \C$ is exact, for any directed set $I$.
-An (Ab.$5$) Abelian category $\G$ having a set of generators (equivalently, a generator), is said to be a {\em Grothendieck category}.
+An (Ab.$5$) Abelian category $\G$ having a set of generators (equivalently, a generator), is said to be a {\em Grothendieck Abelian category}.
 Such a category always has enough injectives, and any of its objects has an injective envelope (see \cite{Grothendieck}).
 Moreover, it is always a complete (and cocomplete) category (see \cite[Coro.\,X.4.4]{S75}).

-When $\G$ is any cocomplete additive category, an object $X$ of $\G$ is called {\em finitely presented} when $\G(X, -) \colon \G \to \Ab$ preserves directed colimits.
-When $\G$ is a Grothendieck category with a set of finitely presented generators which, in this setting, is equivalent to say that each object of $\G$ is a directed colimit of finitely presented objects, we say that $\G$ is {\em locally finitely presented}.
+\textbf{Finitely presented objects.} When $\G$ is a cocomplete additive category, an object $X$ of $\G$ is called {\em finitely presented} when $\G(X, -) \colon \G \to \Ab$ preserves directed colimits, that is, for any directed set $I$ and any diagram $(Y_i)_{i\in I}$ in $\G^{I}$, the following canonical map is an isomorphism

+where the first colimit is taken in $\Ab$ and the second in $\G$.
+When $\G$ is a Grothendieck Abelian category with a set of finitely presented generators which, in this setting, is equivalent to say that each object of $\G$ is a directed colimit of finitely presented objects, we say that $\G$ is {\em locally finitely presented}.